 Click Here to Add a Title

-The Name of This Organization shall be the Angelo L. Tomaso School Parent Teacher Organization, Inc., commonly referred to as ALT PTO, located in the Township of Warren, County of Somerset, in the State of New Jersey.
+NAME.
+The Name of this organization shall be the Angelo L. Tomaso School Parent Teacher Organization, Inc., commonly referred to as ALT PTO (the “Organization”), located at 46 Washington Valley Road in the Township of Warren, County of Somerset, in the State of New Jersey.

 ARTICLE II OBJECTIVES

-Promote the emotional and physical well being of the children in the school, the community and the home.
+2. To promote the emotional and physical well-being of the children in the school, the community and the home.

 ARTICLE III - POLICIES

-This Organization shall sponsor programs, which shall be of an educational-informative nature.
+1. To sponsor programs, which shall be of an educational and informative nature.

-This Organization shall cooperate with other organizations or agencies active in child welfare, subject to approval by the Executive Board.
+3. To cooperate with other organizations or agencies active in child welfare, subject to approval by the Executive Board (as defined herein).

-This Organization shall cooperate with the School Administration to support the improvement of the overall education of the children and to assist said administration in conducting such programs deemed necessary for the efficient operation of the school, subject to the approval of the Executive Board.
+4. To cooperate with the school administration to support the improvement of the overall education of the children and to assist said administration in conducting such programs deemed necessary for the efficient operation of the school, subject to the approval of the Executive Board.

-The Organization shall not directly or indirectly endorse any Board of Education or public elected official candidate but may endorse a school budget.
+6. To refrain from directly or indirectly endorsing any Board of Education or public elected official candidate but may endorse a school budget.

 ARTICLE IV - MEMBERSHIP AND DUES

-Any parent or guardian with a child enrolled in Angelo L. Tomaso School or any school staff member interested in the goals of the Angelo L. Tomaso School Parent Teacher Organization and willing to uphold its policies and subscribe to its by-laws may become a member upon payment of dues.
+1. MEMBERSHIP.
+Any parent or guardian with a child enrolled in Angelo L. Tomaso School or any school staff member interested in the goals of the Organization and willing to uphold its policies and subscribe to its by-laws may become a member upon payment of dues.

-Only members in good standing of the Organization shall be eligible to participate in its business meeting, receive a School Directory, or serve in any of its elective or appointive positions.
+3. GOOD STANDING.
+Those persons who have satisfied the standard of membership set forth above, who have paid dues and who are currently enrolled in the Organization shall be considered to be in good standing of the Organization and shall be eligible to participate in its business meetings, receive a School Directory, receive a 5th grade year book or serve in any of its elective or appointive positions.

 ARTICLE V - OFFICERS AND THEIR ELECTION

-The Officers shall serve for a term of 2 years per office with a 4-year cap per office unless that office cannot be filled.
+3. TERM OF OFFICE.
+The Officers shall serve for a term of 2 years per office with a 5-year cap in the executive board unless that office cannot be filled.

-In the event the position of President is vacated before the expiration of the 2 year term, the most senior Vice President shall assume her/his office.
-In the event all of the Vice Presidents have served the same amount of terms, the executive board shall appoint a President by a majority vote of the remaining members of the Executive Board; notice of such election having been given.
-A vacancy occurring in another Executive Board office shall be filled for the remaining term by a person elected by a majority vote of the remaining members of the Executive Board; notice of such election having been given.
+7. VACANCY.
+In the event the position of President is vacated before the expiration of the 2 year term the Executive Board shall appoint a President by a majority vote of the remaining members of the Executive Board.; notice of such election having been given.
+A vacancy occurring in another Executive Board office shall be filled for the remaining term at the discretion of the majority vote by the Executive Board, by a person elected by a majority vote of the remaining members of the Executive Board; notice of such election having been given.